nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 # Zero-Hassle AI Enabled Python Profiler for Time & Memory

-AI enabled lightweight, zero-configuration python profiler that captures function-level performance metrics along with analysis of function implementation with AI Agent with **no code changes**.
+AI enabled lightweight time and memory profiler for Python, zero-configuration python profiler that captures function-level performance metrics along with analysis of function implementation with AI Agent with **no code changes**.
 Ideal for:

 - Python scripts
 - Flask projects